Katahdin Sheep

 See our sires here!

 Breeding Seed Stock: $200+ for Ewe-and $300+ for Ram-lambs.
-There is a limited number of registered animals available each year for an additional cost.
+There is a limited number of registered animals available each year for an additional $50.

-Butcher Lambs: Pricing $5/lb Hanging weight.
-You can butcher yourself or we arrange for a limited amount at a local butcher shop; slaughter, cut and wrap cost is separate.
+Butcher Lambs: Grown here.
+Pricing $5/lb Hanging weight.
+You can butcher yourself or arrange for a local butcher shop to do it; we’ll facilitate the pickup.

-Down Payment: $50 secures animal for you, until animal is ready for pick-up.
+Down Payment: $50 secures the animal until its ready for pick-up.

 What are Hair Sheep?
 We get this question quite often.